HOW TO Organize & Automate YOUR JOB HUNT WITH a FREE CRM SYSTEM

 Click the "Add Company" button, and enter the company's website in the Company Domain Name field.

 And then, magic: the CRM will search a few databases of public records and fill in as much information about that company as it can find.
 Chances are, you'll learn a thing or two about the company's size and location.
-Depending on how much of a web presence they have, you might also find information about their social media sites and other little nuggets that will help you get to know them better if they do ask you for an interview.
+Depending on how much of a web presence they have, you might also find information about their social media sites and other little nuggets that will help you get to know them better if they do ask you in for an interview.

 A company can be a business or a recruiting company.
 The CRM does not care.
-When you get dozens of email from the same recruiting company or about the same job, pictures and industry patterns start to emerge.
+When you get dozens of emails from the same recruiting company or about the same job, pictures and industry patterns start to emerge.

 As you continue your job hunt, anytime you find a company that interests you, go and add it to the CRM.
 Then you'll have them all listed together in one location.
 You'll be able to filter the list by company size, industry, location, and anything else that matters to you.